ashleyle95/sqlbi/README.md

 ![image](https://github.com/user-attachments/assets/d4d359e2-3510-4579-8201-289e08201fcb)

-**`Page Regional Performance`**  *Analyze the performance of the Area Sales Manager based on two key business activities: Loan-to-New and New Customer Analysis*
+**`Page ASM Analysis`**  *Analyze the performance of the Area Sales Manager based on two key business activities: Loan-to-New and New Customer Analysis*

 This analysis based on the Pareto Principle to answer the key question: What does 80% loan-to-new or customer come from?